Contentify/Contentify/readme.md

 ### Demo

+> IMPORTANT NOTE: The demo server currently does not have the latest build and therefore does not represent the git master branch!

 * URL: http://46.101.143.161/
 * Email: `demo@contentify.org`
 * Password: `demodemo`

 > The server resets (database, uploaded files and cache) twice per hour.

-> Please note that the server does not have the latest build and therefore does not represent the git master branch!

 ### Contribution